 In 2015, Illinois became a SARA (State Authorization Reciprocity Agreement) state.
 SARA is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.

-Please note that California and Massachusetts are currently not SARA states.
+Please note that California is currently not a SARA state.